knmoriwaki/IM2IM/README.md

 ## References

-## Current Issues
+## Known Issues

-- If you encounter CUDNN_STATUS_EXECUTION_FAILED:
+- An error CUDNN_STATUS_EXECUTION_FAILED:
-I don't know the details, but it is solved when I re-launch the console.
+solved when I re-launch the console.

-- Somehow epoch_count is not set to the default value in add_argument, so you should manually set it.